Embrace the Good Life

 – Paul of Tarsus

-In the many trials of life, it is often tempting to find fellowship in misery or to wallow in self-pity, but these sentiments are ultimately self-destructive—nothing can be gained by allowing ourselves to indulge in despondency.
+In the trials of life, it’s often tempting to find fellowship in misery or to wallow in self-pity, but these sentiments are ultimately self-destructive—nothing can be gained by allowing ourselves to indulge in despondency.

-It is also tempting to blame others for our misfortunes, or to find fault in social, economic, or political organizations.
-But none of this fault finding will help us in our quest for spiritual success.
+It’s also tempting to blame others for our misfortunes, or to find fault in social, economic, or political organizations.
+But none of this fault-finding will help us in our quest for spiritual success.
 And if we roll over and give up because we think life has given us a raw deal, no one will be able to help.

-Instead of focusing your mind on insurmountable difficulties, be encouraged by the truth that your very ability to be pessimistic means you have spiritual potential.
-It means you have a mind that is conscious of values as well as facts.
+Instead of focusing our minds on insurmountable difficulties, we should be encouraged by the truth that our very ability to be pessimistic means we have spiritual potential.
+It means we have a mind that is conscious of values as well as facts.
 And any conscious ability to assign value to anything is an indicator of potential morality—a God-given ability that becomes the foundation for spiritual choice.

 Your transformation begins with your power to choose.
 So rather than choosing to dig deep, dark pits of despair, you can choose to allow the Spirit to lift you up to the spiritual light of living truth, enduring beauty, and eternal goodness.
 The Spirit will not act without your free consent.
 Only with your permission can it begin to lend a helping hand.